- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 With a very engaging story and an amazing plot, immersive gameplay, and beautifully crafted visuals, Dungeon Hunter takes the world of hack and slash and RPG to a whole new level.

-Diablo series is one of the best action RPG game packed with exciting hack and slash aspects.
-Developed back in 1996 by Blizzard Entertainment, Diablo III revolves around the fictional kingdom of Khanduras, found deep in the Sanctuary world.
+series is one of the best packed with exciting hack and slash aspects.
+The first of the was developed back in 1996 by Blizzard Entertainment.
+However, we are now waiting for IV.
+The most recent title, , revolves around the fictional kingdom of Khanduras, found deep in the Sanctuary world.

 The game allows you to take over the Lone Hero character and get into battle against the hordes of enemies to make it out of the Diablo world.